DigiBP/Team-Apples/README.md

-# AS-IS Business Process issues
+# AS-IS Business Process Problems
-When analysing the AS-IS process several questions came up.
+When analysing the AS-IS process to do a lean process improvement several questions came up.
 - First of all Ximiq has a lot of waste in its sales process.
 - Besides some automated tasks in the process most of the tasks are manually and the clients have no added value for themselves.
 - The only value adding tasks in the process are the Demo done by the Consultant for the client, the license keys the client receives and the price information.